baronsengir007/Ai-Assistent-Nylas/week 2/README.md

 ### AI Engineering Context

-When building LLM applications, we often need to integrate with external APIs and services that have different interfaces, such as weather services.
+When building LLM applications, we often need to integrate with external APIs and services that have different interfaces.

 ### Exercise